HilscherAutomation/netPI-raspbian/README.md

 ### Container features

-The image provided hereunder deploys a container with Debian, SSH server, Raspberry Pi userland tool and created user pi.
+The image provided hereunder deploys a container with Debian, SSH server, pre-compiled software/packages typically found installed on Raspbian OS (inclusive userland tools) and default user pi.

-Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), created user 'pi' and preinstalled packages of a headless Raspbian lite.
+Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with enabled [SSH](https://en.wikipedia.org/wiki/Secure_Shell), installed [userland](https://github.com/raspberrypi/userland) tools, created user 'pi' and preinstalled packages of a Raspbian lite operating system (headless).

 ### Container setup

-#### Port mapping
+#### Network mode

+The container supports bridged or host network mode.
+More details at [Container networking](https://docs.docker.com/v17.09/engine/userguide/networking/).

+##### Bridged

-For a SSH login to the container any unused netPI host port needs to be added to the container port `22` (SSH).
+Any unused netPI host port needs to be mapped to the container port `22` to expose the container SSH server to the host.

+Remark: Container bluetooth communications are supported in host network mode only.

+##### Host

+Port mapping is unnecessary since all the used container ports (like 22) are exposed to the host automatically.

+Remark: Host network mode is mandatory for container bluetooth communications.

 #### Hostname (optional)

-For an equal standard Raspberry Pi condition set the container hostname to `raspberrypi`.
+For an equal default Raspbian OS hostname set the container hostname to `raspberrypi`.

 #### Privileged mode (optional)

-The privileged mode option needs to be activated to lift the standard Docker enforced container limitations.
-With this setting the container and the applications inside are the getting (almost) all capabilities as if running on the Host directly.
+The privileged mode lifts the standard Docker enforced container limitations: applications inside a container are getting (almost) all capabilities as if running on the host directly.

-netPI's secure reference software architecture prohibits root access to the Host system always.
-Even if priviledged mode is activated the intrinsic security of the Host Linux Kernel can not be compromised.
+Enabling the privileged mode is optional but mandatory for the following container functions:

+* bluetooth communications
+* using userland tools

-#### Host device (optional)
+#### Host devices (optional)

+For bluetooth communications the `/dev/ttyAMA0` host device needs to be added to the container.
+In conjunction the `/dev/vcio` host device needs be added to the container too to allow proper bluetooth controller resets.

-The container includes the [userland](https://github.com/raspberrypi/userland) tools installed with original Raspbian OS too.
-To grant access of tools like [vcmailbox](https://github.com/raspberrypi/userland/blob/master/host_applications/linux/apps/vcmailbox/vcmailbox.c) the `/dev/vcio` and `/dev/vchiq` and `/dev/vc-mem` host devices need to be exposed to the container.
-(Prerequisite is running the container in privileged mode).
+For using userland tools like [vcmailbox](https://github.com/raspberrypi/userland/blob/master/host_applications/linux/apps/vcmailbox/vcmailbox.c) the `/dev/vcio` and `/dev/vchiq` and `/dev/vc-mem` host devices need to be added to the container.

 ### Container deployment